SanchitaH26/Java-Tasks/README.md

 ## Notes

-Each task has its own README.md explaining the problem and solution.
+Each level has its own README.md explaining the problem and solution.

 Start from Beginner to Advanced.